Fractions with Different Denominators

 Adding Fractions with Different Denominators

-To Add Fractions with different denominators:
+How to Add Fractions with different denominators:

 • Find the Least Common Denominator (LCD) of the fractions